Mugisha03/network-simulation/README.md

 A simulation showing how to connect different network devices — such as servers, computers, routers, and switches — using various types of cables.

 **Key Concepts Covered:**

-- Differences between cable types (Straight-through, Crossover, UTP, Fiber) and their appropriate use.
+-Differences between cable types (Straight-through, Crossover, UTP, Fiber) and their appropriate use.
 - Understanding of interfaces and ports on different devices.
 - Introduction to Auto-MDIX and its role in simplifying cabling.
 - Measuring cable distances and choosing the right medium (copper vs. fiber).

+### 🧭 Day 03 - OSI Model
+**Scenario:**
+A simulation showing how data moves between devices such as server, computer, routers, and switches.

+**Key Concepts Covered:**
+- Networking models
+- OSI Model
+- TCP/IP

 ---